 The impact of this condition is that it is difficult for women to develop themselves politically, economically and socially.
 Furthermore, the subsequent impact is that efforts to protect and empower women are not running optimally.
 In fact, most people already have the view that one of the keys to welfare development is the participation of women in political-socio-economic activities.
 Women's participation will place women as development actors as well as beneficiaries of development activities.

-Under these conditions, Perkumpulan PRAKARSA with support from Oxfam in Indonesia and Oxfam Australia conducted a rapid analytical research on nursing work in Central Lombok and East Lombok.
-Research this quick analysis to get an in-depth look at unpaid care work and to raise issues unpaid care work in public.
+Under these conditions, the Association PRAKARSA with support from Oxfam in Indonesia and Oxfam Australia conducted rapid analytical research on care work in Central Lombok and East Lombok.
+This rapid analysis research is to get an in-depth picture of unpaid care work and to highlight issues unpaid care work in public.
 It is hoped that the results of this quick analysis can spark the attention of the parties and can be used as material in advocating for the recognition, division of roles, empowerment and protection of women, especially in the effort to achieve the goal of sustainable development goal number 5, gender equality.